Niavaran Park

-Niavaran Park is a public park in north Tehran at Shahid Bahonar Street.
+Niavaran Park is a public park in northern Tehran at Shahid Bahonar Street.
 It is located within the Niavaran district and is situated immediately south of the Niavaran Palace Complex.
-The park was established in 1969 by the order of the Late Shah of Iran, Mohammad Reza Pahlavi.
+The park was established in 1969 by the order of the last shah of Iran, Mohammad Reza Pahlavi.
 The area of Niavaran Park is 62,000 square meters.
 The park's extensive fountains take up 3320 square meters, and green space includes 8000 square meters of flowers, 20,000 square meters of lawn.